morteeee/ICT2214-WebSec-Project/README.md

 # Bot Arena Game

-A browser-based bot detection game where users interact by clicking buttons and typing words.
+A browser-based bot detection game where users interact by clicking buttons.
 Built using HTML, CSS, JavaScript, and Python (Flask).

 ## Features
-- Button-clicking game
-- Word-typing game
+- Focuses on clicked-based activities with a simple button-clicking game approach.
-- Dynamic timer and scoring
+- Dynamic scoring based on overall confidence score for each parameter using trained ML models.

 ## Setup Instructions